kimberly-0/QA-Scripts/README.md

 - Docker

 ### To run the script
-1. Give your user permissions to execute the file with the following command : `chmod u+x i-jenkins.sh`
+1. Give your user permissions to execute the file with the following command : `chmod u+x install-jenkins-script.sh`
 2. Run script in a Linux Bash shell with the following command : `./install-jenkins-script.sh`